etherlyt/iris_realsense/README.md

 IRIS Realsense Integration

-A collaborative effort between several investigators in an attempt to attach an Intel RealSense D435 onto a 3DR Iris Quadcopter in the physics simulator Gazebo.
+Attach an Intel RealSense SR300 onto a 3DR Iris Quadcopter for Gazebo.